NCAR/gcmprocpy/docs/source/tiegcmpy/plot_functions.rst

 Parameters:
     - datasets (xarray): The loaded dataset/s using xarray.
-    - variable_name (str): The name of the variable with latitude, longitude, ilev dimensions.
+    - variable_name (str): The name of the variable with latitude, longitude, and lev/ilev dimensions.
     - latitude (float): The specific latitude value for the plot.
     - time (np.datetime64, optional): The selected time, e.g., '2022-01-01T12:00:00'.
     - mtime (array, optional): The selected time as a list, e.g., [1, 12, 0] for the 1st day, 12 hours, 0 mins.
     - longitude (float, optional): The specific longitude value for the plot.
     - localtime (float, optional): The specific local time value for the plot.
     - variable_unit (str, optional): The desired unit of the variable.
     - level_minimum (float, optional): Minimum level value for the plot.
-Defaults to -8.
+Defaults to None.
     - level_maximum (float, optional): Maximum level value for the plot.
-Defaults to 8.
+Defaults to None.

 Example:
     Load datasets and generate a Pressure Level vs Variable Line plot.